r4shsec/KeeCrack/README.md

 # KeeCrack - KeePassXC Database Brute Forcer
 KeePassXC is a safe way to store your login credentials.
 However, just because its a "safe" way to store your login credentials, doesn't mean you should use a weak database password to store your login credentials.

-Using a weak password would result in attackers having access to your login credentials.
+Using a weak password may result in attackers having access to your login credentials.
 I made this script as a **proof of concept and for awareness**.

 ## How?
-- Your database file might be leaked to others if you run any ransomware on your pc.
+- Your database file might be leaked to others if you run malware on your pc.
 - Your database file might be leaked to others if you send it to others.

 ## Social